Stay up to date

 The Saskatchewan Residential School Memorial was dedicated on the grounds of Government House on National Indigenous Peoples Day, June 21st, 2022.

 “The Memorial is more than the physical elements.
 It is a spiritual place where survivors and families can honour the children, and where our community can come together to learn and heal.
-I deeply appreciate the discussions I have had with Elders, knowledge keepers, survivors and their families.
+I deeply appreciate the discussions I have had with elders, knowledge keepers, survivors and their families.
 The Memorial is entirely based on these discussions.”

 Lieutentant Governor of Saskatchewan, His Honour the Honourable Russ Mirasty